oakes/java-assignments/curriculum/week7.md

     * Prevent null in the database: Non-nullable columns
 * Fork the CalendarSpring project
   * Fix all the bugs until you can create and display events
-  * Add updating and deleting
+  * Write tests for the routes
-  * Write tests for all the routes
+  * Add updating and deleting along with tests

 ### Day 2